 No updates to report on Performance Measures this quarter.
-EAST RIVER WATERFRONT ACCESS-- In the second quarter 2008, LMDC worked with a project team consisting of the NYC Departments of Parks and Recreation, City Planning and Transportation, New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
-Peck Slip: LMDC met with DPR several times this quarter to discuss the revised design to Peck Slip, which incorporated comments received by the State Historic Preservation Office (SHPO).
-LMDC provided comments on the design and presentation format in preparation for the follow-up consultation meeting with SHPO, which is expected to take place next quarter.
-Other Slips: LMDC met with DPR in early April to discuss design changes to Catherine Slip, which include new parking and traffic configurations to better serve the school and housing complexes on the slip.
+EAST RIVER WATERFRONT ACCESS-- In the third quarter 2008, LMDC worked with a project team consisting of the NYC Departments of Parks and Recreation, City Planning and Transportation, New York City Hall, environmental consultant AKRF, and environmental legal counsel Carter Ledyard & Milburne, LLP.
+Peck Slip: LMDC hosted the State Historic Preservation Office (SHPO) on July 10, 2008 for a presentation on the revised design of Peck Slip.
+The purpose of the meeting was to continue the consultation process in accordance with Section 106.
+The SHPO provided further comments that were incorporated into a final design submission on August 8, 2008.
+SHPO sent a conditional response of no adverse effect on August 21, 2008.
+The LMDC Board approved the Environmental Assessment and findings for the Peck Slip project at their meeting on September 4, 2008.
+Other Slips: LMDC continued to discuss the changes to Catherine Slip, which include new parking and traffic configurations to better serve the school and housing complexes on the slip.
 Unlike the original activities which were categorically excluded from further environmental review, LMDC now believes that an Environmental Assessment (EA) with further traffic studies will be necessary.
 Since Catherine and the other slips have been grouped together as one project thus far, it is expected that Rutgers and Montgomery Slips and the East River Park Connector will also be included in the scope of the EA.
 The other slips continue to gain the necessary approvals from the community boards and the City's Art Commission.
-It is expected that the environmental review and construction documents for these slips will be completed for transmittal by the end of 2008.

-EREP-0240 01/01/2006
+EREP-0240